5 Min.

 Lateness penalty fees for overdue tax returns

-You’ll want to be careful not to miss the deadline for your mandatory tax return (typically July 31st following the tax year) to avoid unnecessary penalty fees.
-Taxpayers who are required to submit their tax return and do not submit within 14 months following the tax year can expect an assessed penalty fee or automatic tax assessment if they do not file in the allotted time period.
+You’ll want to be careful not to miss the deadline for your mandatory tax return to avoid unnecessary penalty fees.
+Taxpayers who are required to submit their tax return and do not submit within 14 months following the tax year can expect an assessed penalty fee or automatic tax assessment.

 What is a lateness penalty fee (Verspätungszuschlag)?

-Penalty fees, regulated by §3 Paragraph 4 of the German Fiscal Code (Abgabenordnung), serve to “motivate” citizens to file their tax return before the deadline so that taxes can be assessed and paid on time.
-The “Act on the Modernization of the Taxation Procedure” of 2019 enabled lateness penalty fees to be more strictly regulated in accordance with section 152 of the German Fiscal Code, prior to this, whether and how you received a penalty fee was at the discretion of your local tax office (Finanzamt).
+Lateness penalty fees, regulated by §3 Paragraph 4 of the German Fiscal Code (Abgabenordnung), belong to the ancillary tax services.
+The fees serve to sanction the delayed submission of mandatory tax returns, ensuring that taxes can be assessed and paid on time.
+The “Act on the Modernization of the Taxation Procedure” of 2019 enabled lateness penalty fees to be more strictly regulated in accordance with section 152 of the German Fiscal Code.
+Prior to this, whether and how you received a penalty fee was at the discretion of your local tax office (Finanzamt).

 When is the deadline to file my tax return?

-There is one additional exception: Some taxpayers are not required to file if they were not required to do so in previous years and have a non-assessment certificate (Nichtveranlagungsbescheinigung).
-An example of someone this may apply to is a pensioner who suddenly finds themself above the basic tax-free allowance (Grundfreibetrag) due to an increase in pension contributions.
+There is an exception to the deadline: Some taxpayers are not required to file if they were not required to do so in previous years and have a non-assessment certificate (Nichtveranlagungsbescheinigung).
+This may apply to a pensioner who suddenly finds themself above the basic tax-free allowance (Grundfreibetrag) due to an increase in pensions (Rentenerhöhung).
 In such a case, they would be requested in writing to submit a tax return and the submission deadline contained in the letter applies.

-Not all taxpayers are required to file a tax return.
-Those who wish to submit a voluntary tax return have 4 years to file it – up until December 31st, 4 years following the tax year in question.
-That means if you wish to file a voluntary tax return for the 2017 tax year, you have until December 31st, 2021.
+Those who are not required to file but wish to submit a voluntary tax return have 4 years to file it – up until December 31st, 4 years following the tax year in question.
+That means if you wish to file a voluntary tax return for the 2019 tax year, you have until December 31st, 2023.
 There are no late filing penalties for voluntary submissions.

 If you are required to file a tax return – e.g. if you’re self-employed or received wage replacement benefits of more than 410 euros within the calendar year (from unemployment benefits to short-term work benefits to parental benefits or sickness benefits), it is important to meet the deadline.
-If you miss it, you will face either a lateness penalty fee or penalty payment (Zwangsgeld) from the tax office.
+If you miss it, you will probably face a lateness penalty fee.

 When is the penalty fee due?

 According to §152 of the German Fiscal Code, overdue tax returns are penalized with a penalty fee for each month that they are overdue.
-This regulation only applies to tax returns not filed within 14 months of the end of the tax year in question, the tax office can still act at their own discretion any time prior to this.
+The tax office is obliged to charge you with a penalty fee if you don’t file your tax return within 14 months of the end of the tax year in question.

 • Cases that result in tax refunds